Take 1 capsule one to three times daily with food, or as directed by a qualified health care practitioner.

 AOR’s Advanced B Complex was the Silver winner of the Alive Awards for best multivitamin and supplement.

-The vitamin B family is a group of eight vitamins that have many essential roles in the body including energy production, mood regulation, nerve function support and offsetting the effects of stress.
-The B-vitamin family includes vitamin B1 (thiamin), vitamin B2 (riboflavin), vitamin B3 (niacin), vitamin B5 (pantothenic acid), vitamin B6 (pyridoxine), vitamin B7 (biotin), vitamin B9 (folic acid or folate), and vitamin B12 (cobalamin).
+The vitamin B family is a group of eight vitamins that have many essential roles in the body including energy production, mood regulation, nerve function support and offseting the effects of stress.
+The B-vitamin family includes Vitamin B1 (thiamin), Vitamin B2 (riboflavin), Vitamin B3 (niacin), Vitamin B5 (pantothenic acid), Vitamin B6 (pyridoxine), Vitamin B7 (biotin), Vitamin B9 (folic acid or folate), and Vitamin B12 (cobalamin).

 B vitamins are water soluble, and as a result they are easily lost from the body through urine and sweat.
 This, along with other factors such as a modern diet high in processed foods, makes it easy to become deficient in B-vitamins.
 Additionally, certain groups such as vegans, vegetarians and the elderly are at greater risk for becoming deficient.
 Deficiency can lead to numerous health issues including blood sugar imbalances, neurological disorders, anemia and depression.

-Advanced B Complex was designed to provide the most advanced forms of B vitamins in the most scientifically discerning ratios available.
+ADVANCED B COMPLEXTM was designed to provide the most advanced forms of B vitamins in the most scientifically discerning ratios available.
 These nutrients help metabolize carbohydrates, proteins and fats for energy and support tissue and red blood cell formation.

 |100 mg B1 (Benfotiamine)|